Voljega/ExoDOSConverter/README.md

 Before using this tool, don't forget to install the collections (eXoDOS full and lite V5 versions, or eXoWin3x) with theuir respective `setup.bat`

+They should be installed separately and not combined, or the tool will not work.

 ## The Tool

 The original aim of this tool was to convert any selection of games of the eXoDOS collection to emulationstation / basic dosbox for linux format, so that in can be used on Retropie on any other like minded distribution.